Table of Contents

 Why 80% of Candidates Fail to Crack CTET Every Year?

-Every year, about 80% of candidates fail to clear the CTET exam, a vital gateway to a teaching career, due to a mix of reasons such as a casual attitude and ineffective preparation strategies.
-Many aspirants underestimate the exam’s difficulty, relying on last-minute study or lacking a clear plan, which leads to poor performance.
-In this section, we will explore the common mistakes and challenges that hold candidates back, highlighting the key issues they must overcome to improve their chances of success and break the cycle of repeated failure.
+Every year, nearly 80% of candidates fail to clear the CTET, a crucial gateway to a teaching career, due to factors like casual preparation and ineffective study strategies.
+Many underestimate the exam’s difficulty, depending on last-minute cramming or lacking a structured plan, which often leads to poor performance.
+This section explores the common mistakes and challenges that prevent aspirants from succeeding, highlighting the key issues they must address to improve their chances and break the cycle of repeated failure.

 - Casual Attitude Towards CTET Exam: Many candidates fail CTET due to a casual approach, underestimating the exam’s difficulty.
 CTET preparation requires consistent dedication over months, not last-minute efforts.